The Illicit Happiness of Other People: Plot

+The narrative revolves around a Malayali Christian family living in Madras during the early 1990s.

-Set in the Madras of the 1990s.
-Ousep Chacko is a journalist and a wannabe novelist who routinely wakes the neighbors after drinking sprees and then threatens to hang himself from his lungi.
-His wife, Mariamma, talks to walls; Thoma, their son, has fallen for an older girl.
-The family, though disintegrating, is united in its grief, for three years ago Thoma's 17-year-old brother, Unni, fell from the balcony.
+Ousep Chacko is a brooding journalist who routinely wakes the neighbors after drinking sprees and then threatens to hang himself with his lungi.
+His eccentric wife, Mariamma, talks to walls; Thoma, their son, is smitten with his older, next-door neighbor Mythili.
+The family, though disintegrating, is united in its grief, for three years ago Thoma's 17-year-old brother, Unni, fell to his death from the balcony.
 A desperate Ousep sets out to solve the mystery of his son's supposed suicide.